 Snow and ice on roads create another winter hazard that is sometimes unavoidable.
 A recent report said Kentucky drivers have a difficult time driving in the rain.
 The same report claims that ‘here in Louisville,’ ‘snow can lead to chaos on the roads.’
 It’s not just us.
 Federal statistics say about 5,000 lives are lost and more than 418,000 people are injured each year across the nation in bad weather car accidents.
 When you must drive on wet or icy roads, the best advice is to slow down and allow more distance between your car and the cars ahead of you.
 Stay about 20 seconds behind other cars in case they stop suddenly.
 Signal well in advance of lane changes or turns so other drivers have time to slow down and give you room.
 Avoid hard braking, because braking can send your car into a skid.
 Slow down by easing up on the accelerator when possible.
 If your car begins to skid, turn in the direction of the slide.

 Many people attend parties and gatherings during the winter holiday season.
 Some gatherings and celebrations include alcohol.
 Unfortunately, car accidents caused by drunk drivers increase around the holidays.
 Drunk driving accidents are entirely preventable.
 If you plan to attend a party and drink alcohol, have a designated driver or get a taxi or a ride-sharing service to take you home.

-Before the holiday season is in full-swing, we hope you’ll take these precautions to avoid any accident.
+Before the holiday season is in full swing, we hope you’ll take these precautions to avoid any accidents.
 We want you and your family to have a safe and happy holiday.
 As always, if an accident happens because of someone else’s negligence, Becker Law Office is here to help you.